West Virginia vs. Texas Women's Basketball Predictions & Picks - January 6

 West Virginia Performance Insights

 - The Mountaineers have a +365 scoring differential, topping opponents by 28.1 points per game.
-They're putting up 81.8 points per game to rank 22nd in college basketball and are giving up 53.7 per contest to rank 23rd in college basketball.
+They're putting up 81.8 points per game to rank 20th in college basketball and are giving up 53.7 per outing to rank 23rd in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.